akanass/upload-file-with-chunks/README.md

 <img src="img/uploaded.png" alt="rootCA" width="200" />

+If you use **our API** to upload your files, the destination path will be indicated as you can see in the screenshot.

+In the case of using the application in **Docker**, the files will be uploaded to the mounted directory `docker_tmp_upload` which is at the **root** of this project.

 And of course, multiple file uploads are taken into account by the library:

 <img src="img/multiple-files.png" alt="rootCA" width="200" />